-Dr. Akashdeep Gill, MD Medical Director Psychiatrist
+Dr. Akashdeep Gill, MD

 Dr. Akashdeep Gill is a board certified psychiatrist practicing in the Los Angeles area specializing in both addiction and general psychiatry.
 He has had the opportunity to train and practice in multiple clinical settings across the Los Angeles area including UCLA Neuropsychiatric Institute, Cedars Sinai Medical Center, Olive View County Hospital and the Veteran Affairs medical centers.
 Personally, he has worked with and feels comfortable with patients from a variety of backgrounds and history.